I never saw a purple cow.

 My high school English teacher quoted the Purple Cow poem constantly!

-Thirty-four years later, I still can’t banish it from my mind.
+Over 30 years later, I still can’t banish it from my mind.

 Over the years I’ve memorized many Bible verses, but my skills aren’t working as well as they used to.
 I’m glad I now have Bible Memory apps to help me.